 African American History

-African Americans have played a significant role in the history of Prince George’s County, as illustrated in numerous historic sites, schools, and settlements; St. Paul’s (Free Hope Baptist) Church, Blacksox Park, Abraham Hall, St. Mary’s Beneficial Society Hall, Mt.
-Nebo Church, the Charles Duckett Log Cabin, Dorsey Chapel, and the Northampton Slave Quarter Site and Archaeological Park.
+African Americans have played a significant role in the history of Prince George’s County as illustrated in numerous historical sites, schools, and settlements such as St. Paul’s (Free Hope Baptist) Church, Blacksox Park, Abraham Hall, St. Mary’s Beneficial Society Hall, Mount Nebo Church, the Charles Duckett Log Cabin, Dorsey Chapel, and the Northampton Slave Quarter Site and Archaeological Park.

-The African-American Heritage Sites Guide invites you to take a visual journey to those African American historic sites and buildings — whether through offered guided tours (specific locations) or self-guided tours.
-Through its history depictions and imagery, the AAHS guide describes the origins, functions and architectural style of each site, and is the perfect keepsake for you to use and share.
+The African-American Heritage Sites Guide is available for you to take a visual journey to African American historical sites and buildings through guided tours (specific locations) or self-guided tours.

 Special activities, programs, and events are held at our Historic sites throughout the year.